-This heart with Celtic knot is an easy and fun craft to make for a loved one for Valentine’s Day, an anniversary, or any other special occasion.
-It would be especially appropriate for the five-year wedding anniversary which is traditionally made of wood.
+This heart with a Celtic knot is an easy and fun craft to make for a loved one for Valentine’s Day, an anniversary, or any other special occasion.
+And is especially appropriate for the five-year wedding anniversary which is traditionally made of wood.

 This design does not have to be on a box.
 I have provided a free printable pattern that you are welcome to burn onto any piece of wood.

 The colors you choose to use are also up to you.
 If you have a nice piece of wood it can be lovely to leave the wood showing as one of the color options.
 If not pick two complementary colors that you like.
-I used a metallic gold and red–but have also done it in denim blue with a red heart which was equally beautiful.
+I used metallic gold and red paint–but have also done it in denim blue with a red heart which was equally beautiful.

-- Wood Hinged Memory Box or other wooden item large enough for the design.
+- Wood Hinged Memory Box (or another wooden item large enough for our original Celtic heart design)

 - Fine Sanding Sponge

 - Graphite Paper

 - Woodburning Pen